 Stand with a foot in each hemisphere and explore how great scientists first mapped the seas and the stars at the Royal Observatory Greenwich.
 Now a museum, it's home to the Prime Meridian Line, the UK’s largest refracting telescope, a 4.5 billion year-old asteroid and London’s only planetarium.Read More

-Climb aboard Cutty Sark, the last surviving tea clipper built at the end of the golden age of sail and used to bring tea from China to Britain.
-Discover what life was like aboard the legendary 19th-century ship and walk beneath the carefully designed hull that made her one of the fastest ships of her time.Read More
+Climb aboard Cutty Sark, the last surviving tea clipper built at the end of the golden age of sail.
+Discover what life was like aboard the legendary 19th-century ship, find out how she was used to bring tea from China to Britain, and walk beneath the carefully designed hull that made her one of the fastest ships of her time.Read More

 Explore the Old Royal Naval College, an architectural masterpiece designed by Sir Christopher Wren.
-The Painted Hall – a baroque dining hall envisioned by Wren and painted by Sir James Thornhill – is worth the visit alone.
-Save time for walking the impressive grounds, which have featured in many recent movies.Read More
+Study the lavish altar and elegant plaster works in the neoclassical chapel and make sure to walk the impressive grounds, which have featured in many recent movies.Read More

-Take in the sights on a trip to Greenwich with MBNA Thames Clippers’ high speed catamarans.
-Jump on board in Central London for great views as you travel past landmarks including the Houses of Parliament and Tower Bridge, before disembarking at Greenwich or North Greenwich.
+Take in the sights while travelling to Greenwich with MBNA Thames Clippers’ high speed catamarans.
+Jump on board in central London for great views as you travel past landmarks including the Houses of Parliament and Tower Bridge, before disembarking at Greenwich or North Greenwich.
 Services run every 20 minutes throughout the day; touch in and out with your Oyster card.Read More

-Enjoy 360 degree views of London on the Emirates Air Line cable car.
+Enjoy 360-degree views of London on the Emirates Air Line cable car.
 Soar across the Thames from Greenwich Peninsula to Royal Docks and see Canary Wharf, St Paul’s Cathedral, historic Greenwich, The Shard, The O2, the Thames Barrier, Royal Docks and Queen Elizabeth Olympic Park from heights of 90 metres.
-Try out a Night Flight with extended journey times, music and video or a 360 return for the full experience.Read More
+Try out a Night Flight with extended journey times, music and video.Read More